muratalibek/PetProject_DigitopiaQuest/README.md

 >The development technologies for this project include both frontend and backend components.
-The backend requires .NET Core 7, while the frontend will utilize Bootstrap and Blazor.
+The backend requires .NET 7, while the frontend will utilize Bootstrap and Blazor.
 The database will be built using MSSQL.
 <p>&nbsp;</p>

 2. Quotation from the assignment: